balancer/docs-v1/core-concepts/protocol/pool-lifecycle.md

+# This page has been deprecated.
+V1 documentation is partially maintained [here](docs.balancer.fi/v/v1/core-concepts/protocol/pool-lifecycle)

 # Pool Lifecycle

 Any user can create a new pool by calling `newBPool()` on the `BFactory` contract.
 The caller is set as the `controller` or pool owner.